Pulkit1903/Notes-WebApp-DevOps-Way-Deployment/README.md

 # DevOps-01
 # STEPS TO FOLLOW
 1. CREATE AN EC2 INSTANCE ON AWS WITH KEY PAIR.
-2. CHANGE THE PERMISSION OF KEYPAIR ((80) How we change PEM file permissions in Windows 10 - YouTube_
+2. CHANGE THE PERMISSION OF KEYPAIR (https://youtu.be/6phF7bxY2Eo)
 3. CONNECT USING THE EXAMPLE LINK GIVEN
 4. CLONE THE REPO INTO THE SERVER.
 5. INSTALL DOCKER and give permission (**sudo usermod -aG docker $USER**)